Biography of Josephine Baker

 Josephine Baker was described as “The most sensational woman anybody ever saw.
 Or ever will.”

-While performing in New York was a good start, her big break came in Paris, where she moved in her late teens to leave the racism of America.
-In Paris, she thrived.
-Her dancing life found much success.
+New York marked her start.
+But after a second divorce and tired of racism in America, Josephine moved to Paris.
+In Paris, she thrived, finding much success in her dance performance.
 And it was also while living in Europe that Josephine evolved her artistic career into singing and acting.

 After the war, Josephine took a more active role in the U.S. Civil Rights movement.
-She wrote articles about segregation, worked closely with NAACP, spoke the 1963 March on Washington, and refused to perform in segregated venues – a stance that helped drive integration.
-It was also during her years of working in the Civil Rights movement that Josephine began adopting children, calling her family the “Rainbow Tribe,” as her children were of different races and ethnicities.
+She wrote articles about segregation, worked closely with the NAACP, spoke at the 1963 March on Washington, and refused to perform in segregated venues – a stance that helped drive integration.
+And during her years of working in the Civil Rights movement, Josephine began adopting children, calling her family the “Rainbow Tribe,” as her children were of different races and ethnicities.

-Josephine passed away in 1975.
-France honored her with a state funeral.
-She is the only American-born woman to receive this honor.
+Josephine passed away in Paris in 1975.
+France honored her with a state funeral; she is the only American-born woman to receive this honor.